desmos-labs/desmos-contracts/docs/architecture/adr-004-tips-contract.md

 The message should make sure that the user trying to make the edit is the actual contract admin.

 ##### UpdateSavedTipsRecordThreshold
-With the `UpdateSavedTipsRecordThreshold` message the user can update the Tips records threshold.
+With the `UpdateSavedTipsRecordThreshold` message the user can update the tips records threshold.
 The message should make sure that the user tyring to make the edit is the actual contract admin.

 ### Query